acgeospatial/awesome-earthobservation-code/README.md

 - [Truck_Detection_Sentinel2_COVID19](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19) - This repository is designated to detecting trucks using Sentinel-2 data. `Python`

 ### Company specific examples
+(you may need to create an account to use these resources)
 - [Planet notebooks](https://github.com/planetlabs/notebooks) - interactive notebooks from Planet Engineering `Python`
 - [Planet-client-API](https://github.com/planetlabs/planet-client-python) - `Python` client for Planet APIs
 - [Maxar GDBx tools](https://github.com/DigitalGlobe/gbdxtools) - Python SDK for using GBDX.